HR OPERATIONS

 What We Design

 A performance management system has multiple interconnected components.
-We design all of them to work together — because a great goal-setting framework with a broken calibration process still produces bad outcomes:
+We design all of them to work together — because a strong goal-setting framework paired with a weak calibration process still produces poor outcomes:

-• Goal-setting framework: How goals are set, cascaded, tracked, and adjusted — aligned to your business planning cycle
+- Goal-setting framework: One framework for how goals are set, cascaded, tracked, and adjusted — aligned to your business planning cycle

 Packages